-Many common topics can be used as part of the thematic approach, depending on students' interests, but approaching these topics through themes elevates them to a higher level.
-For example, rather than focusing a unit on a common topic of clothing, a teacher can instead focus on one of the global themes and its connection to clothing.
-As such, the Creativity theme would encourage students to explore clothes from a designer's perspective, the Challenges theme could lead to exploring the topic of clothes via the fast fashion dilemma, and the Identity & Belonging theme could encourage students to look at clothes via the perspective of dress codes in different places and cultures (Ritz, 2021, p.
+Advanced Placement (AP) International Baccalaureate (IB) Global Themes (ACTFL) Families in Different Societies The Influence of Language and Culture on Identity Influences of Beauty and Art How Science and Technology Affect Our Lives Factors That Impact the Quality of Life Environmental, Political, and Societal Challenges Identities and Relationships Personal and Cultural Expression Orientations in Space and Time Scientific and Technical Innovation Fairness and Development Globalization and Sustainability The themes vary based on the curriculum for the elementary, middle years, diploma, or career- related program.
+Identity &amp; Belonging Challenges Creativity Discovery Exploring Time and Place Well-being Advanced Placement® (AP) - The College Board Education programmes - International Baccalaureate® (ibo.org) Clementi, D., & Terrill, L. (2022).
+The Keys to Planning for Learning .
+ACTFL encourage students to explore clothes from a designer's perspective, the Challenges theme could lead to exploring the topic of clothes via the fast fashion dilemma, and the Identity & Belonging theme could encourage students to look at clothes via the perspective of dress codes in different places and cultures (Ritz, 2021, p.
 68-70).
 This way, instead of simply learning to name the items of clothing, students can engage with this topic in a more interesting way, exploring larger issues and ideas.
 The use of themes also allows for identifying outcomes and objectives that promote meaningful communication, with a focus on language functions (e.g., describe clothing styles, comparing sustainable to fast fashion production, explaining clothing choices) rather than discrete grammatical features (e.g., formation of plural nouns with clothing items).